Why writing guidelines are essential

 Lots of companies standardize their content by following corporate guidelines, which are often formalized in a style guide.
 Content governance technology, like Acrolinx, digitizes your style guide, which means your content guidelines are available to all writers, all the time.
 And it keeps it dynamic — so you can be sure every content creator has access to the very latest standards about the way your enterprise communicates.
 Whether that’s one style, or several.

-Content governance technology also harnesses generative AI to add velocity to your content creation process.
-When all your content creators build content that reflects your brand, you make your strategy a reality.
-Learn more about how to create a content style guide in our guide.
+The best AI for business writing also leverages generative AI to boost your content creation process.
+When all content creators produce writing that consistently reflects your brand, you turn strategy into reality.
+Learn more about creating a content style guide in our guide.

 Are you ready to create more content faster?